 Longleaf Tee Initiative

-The Longleaf Tee Initiative – a joint partnership between the American Society of Golf Course Architects Foundation and with U.S. Kids Golf Foundation – increases course playability and golfer enjoyment for players of all ages and skillset.
+The Longleaf Tee Initiative, from the American Society of Golf Course Architects Foundation, increases course playability and golfer enjoyment for players of all ages and skillset.

-Golf course operators, teaming with an ASGCA member, strategically expand existing tee complexes, which increases rounds, and improves pace of play and the facility’s bottom line.
+Golf course operators, teaming with a golf course architect, strategically expand existing tee complexes, which increases rounds, and improves pace of play and the facility’s bottom line.
 The goal is for all players to enjoy the game while maintaining the design integrity and challenge of the layout.

 The initiative is modeled off of the renovation of Longleaf Golf & Family Club in Pinehurst, North Carolina.
 With the assistance of Bill Bergin, ASGCA, Longleaf added multiple tee locations – as many as seven per hole – at yardages that encourage players to tee off from locations based on how far they carry their drive.